 Martial named semifinalist for Burlsworth Trophy

-College football’s leading tackler, Troy’s Carlton Martial, has been named one of 10 semifinalists for the Burlsworth Trophy, the Burlsworth Trust announced Tuesday.
-The award is presented annually to the nation’s top player who began his career as a walk-on.
+The nation’s leading tackler since the start of the 2019 season, Carlton Martial is one of eight semifinalists for the Burlsworth Trophy, which is presented annually by the Burlsworth Trust to the nation’s top player who began their career as a walk-on.